The capacity of the eye to see fine detail.

 A drug that provides a loss of feeling or numbness in a certain area of the body.

 Numbing drops that are placed on the eye prior to LASIK to help minimize any discomfort during the procedure.

-A term used to describe an eye that is not perfectly round.
+Astigmatism is a term used to describe an eye that is not perfectly round.
 An astigmatic eye is one that has a more complex shape (think about the difference in shape between a ping pong ball and an egg).
 Astigmatic corneas focus light in two different places in the eye, making both near and distance vision difficult.
 Our TLC LASIK blog can answer more of your questions about astigmatism and LASIK.

 Best corrected visual acuity (BCVA)